 - Teach undressing first – it’s easier than dressing.
 Being able to undress by himself will boost your child’s confidence.

 Teaching children with disability or developmental delay to get dressed

 Some children with disability or developmental delays can have trouble getting dressed.
 Some autistic children have sensory sensitivities that make it hard for them to cope with the texture of different materials on their skin.

-If you’re having trouble teaching your child with disability or development delay to get dressed, a qualified occupational therapist (OT) who works specifically with children might be able to help.
+If you’re having trouble teaching your child with disability or development delay to get dressed, an occupational therapist who works specifically with children might be able to help.
 OTs can give you strategies to teach your child to dress or suggest equipment that can make the process easier.

 Development of skills for getting dressed

 Here’s a rough guide to dressing skills at different ages.
 Keep in mind that children develop skills at different rates.

 At one year children can usually:

 - hold their arms out for sleeves and put their feet up for shoes

-- push her arms through sleeves and legs through pants
+- push their arms through sleeves and legs through pants

 - pull socks and shoes off.